 Following an Extraordinary Committee Meeting the spring launch dates planned for the end of May have been postponed.
 Nick Theiss (Yardmaster) will be in contact with all boat owners currently in the yard to ascertain what help they will need to get their boats ready for launch or to maintain them whilst they are on their mooring.
 The committee will then prepare an action plan to support all members who need it.

 Spring Launch has been postponed.
-There will be further information coming soon.
-We are currently looking at dates in May but this might change as you will appreciate.
+We are currently looking at Friday 29 and Saturday 30 May but this might change as you will appreciate.
 We are asking people who have to use the yard to stay out of the clubhouse and to distance themselves from other members.
 Please follow the hygiene rules, which are clearly displayed around the yard.